mahdi0shamlou/Neural_Networks_From_Scratch/README.md

 this file is a single neuron from adaline model and algorithms.

 > [!TIP]
 >  How it works ?!
 This file is an adaline neuron and it optimizes own weight with Matrix calculations. we have a difference between adaline offline learning method and perceptron learning method . and that is in one single adaline neuron we can find best wight in offline learning method only with Matrix calculations.
+And we dont need any online learning method like gradient descent.

 ### LSTM.py